128technology/docs/docs/config_command_guide.md

 ## `configure authority service-policy packet-resiliency`

-Types of packet resiliency govern how the 128T router provides resilience for packets in the event of network loss.
+Types of packet resiliency govern how the SSR provides resilience for packets in the event of network loss.

 #### Usage